nyonson/bitcoin-peers/crawler/README.md

 ## Performance

+The crawler is a bit of a memory hog at the moment since it queues up work in an unbounded channel.
+Each node visited can add 1000s to the queue.
+An alternative memory-saving strategy can be implemented, but may require more complex coordination with tasks.

-On a consumer-grade laptop, memory usage remains relatively constant no matter the `max_concurrent_tasks` setting, but CPU usage spikes do occur as you turn that knob up.
+On a consumer-grade laptop, memory usage remains relatively consistent no matter the `max_concurrent_tasks` setting, but CPU usage spikes do occur as you turn that knob up.